flameshine/AwesomePlaylist/README.md

 <ul>
 <li><h2>Structure</h2>
-This program consists of a singleton connection pool, a songDatabase that interacts directly with songs, a userDatabase that interacts directly with a user authentication system and, of course, main class.
+This program consists of a singleton connection pool, a songDatabase that interacts directly with songs, a userDatabase that interacts directly with a user authentication system and, of course, app class.
 </li>
 <li><h2>View</h2>
 All interactions in the program occur in the console.
 Every effort was made to make the interface as user-friendly as